davidkopelent/BI-PA2/README.md

 # Programming and Algorithms 2

-This repository contains my homework assignments and practice exercises for the course **Programming and Algorithms 2**.
+This repository contains my homework assignments and practice exercises for the course **Programming and Algorithms 2** at [FIT CTU](https://fit.cvut.cz/en).
 The course focuses on the basics of object-oriented programming (OOP) and the implementation of abstract data types.

 ## 📖 Course Syllabus
 ### **Main Topics**